iterative/dvc.org/content/docs/command-reference/remote/modify.md

   ```

 - `verify` - upon downloading <abbr>cache</abbr> files (`dvc pull`, `dvc fetch`)
-  DVC will recalculate the file hashes, to make sure that these haven't been
+  DVC will recalculate the file hashes, to check that their contents have not
-  modified or corrupted.
+  changed.
 This may slow down the aforementioned commands.
-The
+The calculated hash
-  calculated hash is compared to the value saved in the corresponding <abbr>DVC
+  is compared to the value saved in the corresponding <abbr>DVC file</abbr>.
-  file</abbr>.

   > Note that this option is enabled on **Google Drive** remotes by default.